Optimal Acceptance of Incompatible Kidneys: Structural Results

 \begin{defthm} Under \Cref{transplant-reward-dis,wait-reward-dis,desenfail-dis,markovifr-dis,diffifr-dis,mono-k-assump,h-based-con1,h-based-con2,h-based-con3}, there exists a \textit{patient-based} control limit optimal policy, i.e., there exists an optimal control limit function $H^*(k,m)$, such that for any fixed $k$ and $m$, it is optimal to accept the kidney offer if and only if the patient state $h>H^*(k,m)$. \end{defthm}

-\Autoref{health-based-dis} has an intuitive explanation: the decision maker should accept a kidney offer if the patient health is worse than some threshold.
-With \Autoref{health-based-dis}, we are able to derive more monotonicity and invertibility results of control limit functions similar to \Autoref{mono-limit-1-dis}.
+\Cref{health-based-dis} has an intuitive explanation: the decision maker should accept a kidney offer if the patient state is worse than some threshold.
+With \Cref{health-based-dis}, we are able to derive more monotonicity and invertibility results of control limit functions similar to \Cref{mono-limit-1-dis}.

+\begin{defrmk} Under appropriate conditions, the existence of a monotone optimal policy has been established for various MDP types, including regular MDPs \citep{serfozo1976monotone,puterman2014markov,flores2007monotonicity}, risk-sensitive MDPs \citep{avila1998controlled}, and partially observed MDPs \citep{lovejoy1987some,miehling2020monotonicity}.
+These conditions typically involve assumptions about the stochastic monotonicity of the overall transition probability and the submodularity of the one-period reward function.
+In contrast, \Cref{kidney-based-dis,match-based-dis,health-based-dis} require only stochastic monotonicity in each of the individual dimensions of the state transition, aligning with the metatheorems in \citet{oh2016characterizing}, which provide a framework for establishing threshold policies in optimal stopping problems with partially monotone state transitions. \end{defrmk}

 \begin{defcoro} Under \Cref{transplant-reward-dis,wait-reward-dis,desenfail-dis,markovifr-dis,diffifr-dis,mono-k-assump,h-based-con1,h-based-con2,h-based-con3}, the following hold: \begin{enumerate} \item $K^*(h,m)$ is nondecreasing in $h$. \item $M^*(h,k)$ is nondecreasing in $h$. \item $H^*(k,m)$ is nondecreasing in $k$ and $m$. \item Define $K^{-H}(k,m):=\max \{h\in S_H\ | \ k\geq K^*(h,m)\}$.
 Then, $H^*(k,m)=K^{-H}(k,m)$. \item Define $M^{-H}(k,m):=\max\{ h\in S_H \ | \ m\geq M^*(h,k) \}$.
 Then, $H^*(k,m)=M^{-H}(k,m)$. \item Define $H^{-M}(h,k):=\min\{ m\in S_M \ | \ h\leq H^*(k,m) \}$.
 Then, $M^*(h,k)=H^{-M}(h,k)$. \item Define $H^{-K}(h,m):=\min\{ k\in S_K \ | \ h\leq H^*(k,m) \}$.
 Then, $K^*(h,m)=H^{-K}(h,m)$. \end{enumerate} \end{defcoro}